LizenzFass78851/softwareupdaterscript2/README.md

 - The script also allows possibilities if you want to update more than just firefox and the adobe reader dc. (you have to write the parameters yourself if you want)

 # Out NOW - The XL variant
-- there is now the optional additional script softwareupdaterXL.bat.
+There is now the optional additional script softwareupdaterXL.bat.
 - The difference is that the XL variant now installs more software than just firefox or the reader dc silent.
 - The silent install is supported according to the same principle as explained above: Firefox, Thunderbird, Adobe Reader DC also in the exe variant, Libreoffice, vlc, xmedia recode, furmark, ccleaner, virtualdj, Macrium Reflect, dumo, sumo